 WHS Mission Statement

-In everything we do, our mission remains the same: “Helping Children to be Victors.”
+In everything we do, our mission remains the same: “Helping Children and Families to be Victors.”

 Our purpose is to offer the most appropriate settings and most effective service providers to children, their families and their communities.
 We take part in a mutual effort assisting those in need to overcome social and economic barriers, to capitalize on their personal strengths, and to contribute to their own healing.
 Our approach is eclectic and is founded on the premise of “unconditional” care.
 Wolverine’s continuum of services and effective network of referral sources provide a responsive and cost-effective system accessible at the community level.